itiligent/Sonos-OpenWRT-VLANs/README.md

 ### **Step 5: Explicitly Allow Sonos Unicast Traffic**

-Add the following to `/etc/config/firewall` directly below the rules from step 4:
+Add the following to `/etc/config/firewall` directly below the rules from step 4.
+To keep firewall rules simple, it is optimal to assign all Sonos devices a consecutive static IP range that falls inside a single CIDR bit boundary.
+Adjust your address range as needed:

 ```plaintext
 config rule